BASELINE SITUATION: GONDWE DISTRICT

 the majority of residents need more than 30 minutes to get water

 Gondwe is a structurally disadvantaged district, judged as a low-income neighbourhood according to socio-economic factors, and has not been connected to the municipal water supply network until now.
 Water is therefore often obtained through unsafe boreholes, which entails considerable health risks, is expensive and does not guarantee constant availability.
 In addition, getting water on a daily basis requires a lot of time, which significantly limits the opportunities for development, especially for women and girls.

 From WfW's perspective, the peri-urban district of Gondwe is of a manageable size, whereby we can create an area-wide impact.
-In addition, from the beginning, there was a strong demand for a professional water supply system from the residents of Gondwe, which favoures the cooperation between WfW and the population and is an important basis for successful project implementation.
+In addition, from the beginning of WfW's work in the neighbourhood, there has been a strong demand for a professional water supply system from the residents of Gondwe, which favours the cooperation between WfW and the population and is an important basis for successful project implementation.

 IMPACT: SELF-SUSTAINING SYSTEM